astronomer/2.4-enablement-exercises/README.md

 > Task: Use dynamic task mapping over the S3CopyObjectOperator to sort the files by filetype into a "yml bucket" and a "txt bucket".
 The goal is to have one dynamically mapped task combination of `source_bucket_key` and `dest_bucket_key`.

-Hint: Use the new `map` function to help you sort the files.
+Hint: Write a function to use with `map` to help you sort the files.
 A very similar use case can be found in the "Transforming mapped data" section of the offical documentation.